 BIO

-A native of New York City's Hell's Kitchen, Helen O'Neil was born to wealthy bohemian parents as one of the first biracial Americans in the United States.
-The product of a troubled home wracked by abuse and eventual poverty, she left at age 13 to support herself through off-the-books work and a full scholarship to an elite boarding school.
-However, the trauma led to her withdrawal from Harvard University when she was a 17-year-old freshman.
+A native of New York City, Helen was born to wealthy bohemian parents as one of the first biracial Americans in the United States.
+The product of a troubled home wracked by abuse and eventual poverty, she left at age 13 to support herself through a full scholarship to an elite boarding school.
+However, severe trauma led to her withdrawal from Harvard University when she was a 17-year-old freshman.

 After landing in the NYC shelter system, Helen began the arduous job of working her way off the streets.
-Isolated and in poor health, she earned a bachelor's degree while doing data entry and washing dirty jock straps in a corporate gym.
-However, the vicious racial and sexual politics of the New York streets took their toll on her, leading to a nervous breakdown.
+Isolated and sick, she eventually earned a bachelor's degree while doing menial work, from data entry to washing dirty jock straps in a corporate gym.
+However, bad decisions and the vicious racial and sexual politics of the streets took their toll on her, leading to a nervous breakdown.

 In her mid-twenties, Helen began to explore the idea of becoming a nun.
-Taking up bodybuilding and mind-body warrior training, she cured several chronic conditions using nutritional supplements and lifestyle changes.
+Taking up meditation and mind-body warrior training, she eventually cured several chronic conditions using supplements and lifestyle changes.
 Today, she is a published journalist and the author of several books.

 Helen's professional interests include: